JasonWu00/final-project/README.md

 are not yet familiarized with networking, this part may be subject to significant change.
 (Networking(?))

-In the event that a game is in progress, a semaphore can be implemented to ensure that only 1 player is interacting with the current state of the game.
+In the event that a Player vs AI game is in progress, a semaphore can be implemented to ensure that only 1 player is interacting with the current state of the game.
+It would be unfortunate if both the "bot" and the player tried to move at the same time and messed up the game.
 (Semaphore)

 To allow for multiple sessions of Battleship to be played without re-running the executable file, a child instance may be required per